Don Imus ranch in northern New Mexico up for sale

 RIBERA, N.M.
-(AP) — The sprawling cattle ranch in northern New Mexico owned by controversial former radio host Don Imus is for sale.
+(AP) — The sprawling cattle ranch in northern New Mexico owned by former radio host Don Imus is for sale.

-The Santa Fe New Mexico reports real estate agent Craig Huitfeldt confirmed last week that the ranch is on the market.
+Real estate agent Craig Huitfeldt confirmed last week that the ranch is on the market, the Santa Fe New Mexico reported Saturday.

-The 2,400-acre ranch near the small community of Ribera, New Mexico, and about 45 miles east of Santa Fe has been used to benefit children afflicted by cancer.
+The 2,400-acre (971-hectare) ranch near the small community of Ribera, New Mexico, and about 45 miles (72 kilometers) east of Santa Fe has been used to benefit children afflicted by cancer.

-It is listed at $19.9 million after Bell Tower Keller Williams Realty originally listed it as $35 million.
+It was originally listed for sale at $35 million by Bell Tower Keller Williams Realty but the price was reduced to $29.9 million and the property is now listed at $19.9 million.

 Most Read Business Stories